KyrylR/Labs-Compilers/README.md

 There is a lot of information in this handout, and you need to know most of it to write a working parser.
 Please read the handout thoroughly

-**WARNING.
-The cool.flex constants are heavily interrelated with cool-parse.h**

 ### Useful Links to PA2: